JeanFSerrano/cryptoPanda430/README.md

 ### Hi there 👋

-I am a talented Blockchain developer with 5+ years of experience in blockchain and have rich experience in this field.
+I am a talented WEB / Blockchain developer with 5+ years of experience in blockchain and have rich experience in this field.
 I have completed many DeFi, NFT Marketplace and Game projects using Solidity, Rust program language, Cryptocurrency Exchange and wallet using API.

 ✅ Blockchain